Stephen Hasner | Personal Injury | May 10, 2024

-After a car accident, fall, or other accident, you might be relieved to find a check in your mail from the insurance company.
-Many people would not question receiving an insurance check.
+After a car accident, fall, or other accident, you might be relieved to find a check in your mail that the insurance company sends as part of an insurance claim.
+Many people would not question receiving an insurance claim check.
 Instead, they would sign the check and deposit the funds in their bank.

 However, signing a check from an insurance company could prevent you from receiving the full compensation you deserve for accident injuries.
 So before you cash a check from the insurance company, make sure you understand what you could be giving up.